txping/AEGDM/README.md

 ## Examples on CIFAR-10 and CIFAR-100
 We test AEGDM on the standard CIFAR-10 and CIFAR-100 image classification tasks, comparing with SGD with momentum (SGDM), Adam and AEGD.
-The implementation is highly based on [this repository](https://github.com/Luolc/AdaBound).
 We also provide a [notebook](./visualization.ipynb) to present our results for this example.

 Supported models for CIFAR-10 are VGG, ResNet, DenseNet and CifarNet, for CIFAR-100 are SqueezeNet and GoogleNet.
 For VGG, the weight decay is set as '5e-4'; for other architectures, the weight decay is set as '1e-4'.